Villa Savoye: Later history

 Problems with the Savoyes caused by all the requests for additional payment from the contractors for all the changes were compounded by the need for early repairs to the new house.
 Each autumn, the Savoyes suffered rainwater leaks through the roof.
 The exclusion of downpipes and sills which would have disturbed their aesthetic made the white surfaces more susceptible to staining and erosion from overflowing rainwater.
 The building was also marred by cracks because the material was not designed for structural durability.
 The Savoyes continued to live in the house until 1940, leaving during World War II.
 It was occupied twice during the war: first by the Germans – when it was used as a hay store – and then by the Americans, with both occupations severely damaging the building.
-The Savoyes returned to their estate after the war, but were no longer in position to live as they had done before the war, and soon abandoned the house again.
+The Savoyes returned to their estate after the war, but were no longer in a position to live as they had before the war, and soon abandoned the house again.